JSethCreates/web-tool-md3-palette-lab/README.md

 - `onSurface` = tone 10

 Google provides a system-wide mapping table assigning tones to every `md-sys-color-*` role, sometimes with adjusted hues (e.g., for neutral-variant tones).

 ---

+🧪 Material Design Schemes (MCU Presets)
+Material Design 3 offers multiple dynamic color schemes — each a strategy for how to use your seed color to generate themed palettes.
+These schemes determine not just tones and chroma, but how neutral or expressive the result feels.

+In this tool, you can select any of these from the dropdown to see how Google's algorithms generate a palette differently than your local manual method.

+🔁 Available Schemes
+Scheme Name	Description
+Custom HCT	Uses your local manual logic based on HCT hue/chroma/tone settings.
+Great for exploring alternative interpretations.
+Tonal Spot	Google’s default scheme, used on Pixel devices.
+Balanced and elegant.
+Expressive	Injects bold, vibrant color choices into the UI.
+Higher chroma and lively contrast.
+Vibrant	Even more saturated than Expressive — ideal for colorful UIs or branding-heavy designs.
+Fidelity	Stays extremely close to the seed color — prioritizing hue accuracy over balance.
+Content	Optimized for content-rich UIs like media or reading apps — focuses on legibility and neutrality.
+Monochrome	Uses tone-only variation with almost no chroma — excellent for minimalist, grayscale designs.
+Rainbow	For experimental or playful use: assigns different hues across roles to maximize diversity.
+Fruit Salad	Another fun, thematic option with playful chromatic shifts (as the name implies).

+Each of these schemes interprets the seed color differently — whether to preserve hue fidelity, amp up saturation, reduce visual noise, or add vibrancy.

+---

+## 🔍 HCT Color Generation Scheme- Local Logic

+### Primary
+Generated using the seed hue with **high chroma (e.g. 48)** and a **mid-dark tone (e.g. 40)**.
+This produces a vivid, deep version of the base color.

+### Secondary
+Uses the **same hue** but with **lower chroma (e.g. 16)** at the **same tone (40)**, yielding a more muted companion.

+### Tertiary
+Shifts the hue by **+60°** (moving one “segment” on the color wheel), with **moderate chroma (e.g. 24)** at **tone 40**.
+This provides a harmonizing accent.

+### Neutral & Neutral-Variant
+Generated using low-chroma HCT colors at tone 40:
+- **Neutral**: chroma ≈ 4
+- **Neutral-variant**: chroma ≈ 8
+- Includes a very dark neutral for "on-surface" tokens

+These serve as grayish supporting tones.

+---